upbound/docs/content/spaces/backup-and-restore.md

 #### Shared backup

 You can define a `SharedBackupConfig` for multiple control planes.
-The control planes will share a common storage source for the backups that get created.
-This is demonstrated in the example below:
+With shared backups, control planes share a common storage source for the backups that get created.
+The example below demonstrates how to create a shared backup:

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1